There are different types of snakes in New Hampshire! They are quite distinctive and have evolved to fit into various environments and niches.

 On the other hand, you might also find these types of snakes in New Hampshire in open areas of the forest, meadows, and grassy fields.

-During the year’s colder months, smooth-green snakes congregate underground in large groups to hibernate before emerging when the temperature rises.
+During the colder months of the year, smooth-green snakes congregate underground in large groups to hibernate before emerging when the temperature rises.

-In the spring, when they mate, and in the late summer, the females will lay their eggs in communal nests.
-Insects and spiders make up the majority of the diet of the snakes.
+In the spring, when they mate, and in late summer, the females lay their eggs in communal nests.
+Insects and spiders make up the majority of the snakes’ diet.

 10. Timber Rattlesnake

-One species of poisonous types of snake in New Hampshire is the Timber Rattlesnake.
-They are located in the White Mountains and are considered to be in the most precarious situations.
+One of the most poisonous snakes in New Hampshire is the Timber Rattlesnake.
+It is located in the White Mountains and is considered the most precarious situation.

-These types of snakes in New Hampshire can grow to a length of between 94 and 152 centimeters, have a head that is triangular in shape, and have scales that are keeled.
+These types of snakes in New Hampshire can grow to a length of between 94 and 152 centimeters, have a triangular head, and have keeled scales.

 They have bulky bodies and are distinguished by the rattling that can be found at the very tip of their tails.